-Driver reaction time includes recognizing light has changed, deciding to continue or brake, and if stopping engaging the brake (remove foot from gas pedal and apply brake).
-Reaction times vary greatly with situation and from person to person between about 0.7 to 3 seconds or more.
-Some accident reconstruction specialists use 1.5 seconds as average driver reaction brake time.
-However, a controlled study in 2000 (IEA2000_ABS51.pdf) found average driver reaction brake time to be 2.3 seconds.
-The study included all driver types tested on a controlled track and in a driving simulator.
+Driver reaction time includes recognizing the light has changed, deciding to continue or brake, and if stopping engaging the brake (remove foot from accelerator and apply brake).
+Reaction times vary greatly with situation and from person to person between about 0.7 to 3 seconds (sec or s) or more.
+Some accident reconstruction specialists use 1.5 seconds.
+A controlled study in 2000 (IEA2000_ABS51.pdf) found average driver reaction brake time to be 2.3 seconds.
+The study included all driver types, test were conducted on a controlled track and in a driving simulator.

 2.)
 Vehicle Length (L)

-Vehicle length is a factor because in most cases the vehicle must clear the road sensor to avoid triggering the camera.
+Vehicle length is a factor because the entire vehicle must clear of the road sensor, radar beam, or laser beam, to avoid triggering the camera.

 3.)
 Speed (v)